rlugtu/fitpals/README.md

   - passport
   - passport-local

-- Add
+## Future implementations
   - calendar visual or integration with google calendar api
   - error pages for no user found
-  - implementing public posting
+  - implementing public posting sort of like a news feed where users can post what their doing.
+  - allowing users to upload a profile picture

 ## Start Up and Walkthrough in dev environment
 - Github
   - Fork and clone this repo